DBC-SF/mentorship-wiki/student-facing-mentors.md

 Mentors are not Gods.
 They are former students.
 They have a high degree of empathy towards boots, having been exactly where you are now not too long ago.

-Moral: _They do not know everything_ (Protip: NOBODY DOES!).
+Moral: _Mentors do not know everything_ (Protip: NOBODY DOES!).

 So take what you can from each interaction and make the rest happen by whatever means necessary.

 ## Feedback
-* If you had a session with a Mentor, please take just a minute to give them [Feedback](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform).
+* If you had a session with a Mentor, please take a minute to give them [Feedback](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform).

 ## How often do Mentors come in?
 * You can expect to see at least one Mentor during the day, After that it's really up to them, so please be kind.

 ## How can I become a Mentor?
 * Practice mentoring Phase 1 and 2 students while you are in Phase 3.
-* Contact a Member of DBC Teaching Staff.
+* Contact a member of DBC Teaching Staff.